 While the formatting of your EOB may be an unexpected difference, the information is factually accurate.
 Our focus is to ensure continuity of care and ongoing access to your health care, to ensure no delays.
 For the time being, printed EOBs are being sent to all members.
 Digital EOBs are now available again via your secure member portal, effective June 14.

 Some members may receive an increased volume of mailings from GEHA.
 Due to the cyberattack on CHC in February, many of our normal letter processes were interrupted.
-These have now resumed, and providers and members are starting to receive the backlog of letters that were interrupted from February to June 2024.
+These have now resumed and providers and members are starting to receive the backlog of letters that were interrupted from February to June 2024.
 Some of these letters are needed for documentation to process out-of-network claims and other issues.
 Per regulation from OPM, GEHA is obligated to mail these items.
+In some cases, catching up on the backlog has resulted in a higher concentration of letters than is typical.
+We apologize for any inconvenience this may cause.

 To date, GEHA has no evidence that member data was compromised as a result of this incident.
 Additionally, GEHA is proactively monitoring the situation.
 The security of our members' data and personal health information is of utmost importance to us.
 We have proactively implemented a robust monitoring process.
 Our team of cybersecurity experts are constantly assessing if our member data has been impacted.